cakephp/docs/en/development/configuration.rst

 debugging more difficult at the same time.

-You can check if any query was fired off from a generic table class via DebugKit by select the history tab, select an http request and then selecting the SQL tab in DebugKit.
+You can check if any query was fired off from a generic table class via DebugKit by select the history tab, select an HTTP request and then selecting the SQL tab in DebugKit.

 If that is not sufficient, you can throw an exeception if CakePHP is implicitly